 |December||26°C / 79°F||Low||Busy||😀|

 Siem Reap is often just used as the gateway to Angkor Wat but there are so many other things to do in Siem Reap.
-Siem Reap is surprisingly small for its fame (there are only 180,000 local residents) and there are various accommodation options for every kind of traveler!
-So where is the best place to stay in Siem Reap?
+Siem Reap is surprisingly small for its fame (there are only 180,000 local residents) and there are heaps of amazing places to stay for every kind of traveler!

-If it’s your first time in Siem Reap, then the best place to stay is perhaps the Old French Quarter.
+If it’s your first time visiting Siem Reap, then the best area to stay in has to be the Old French Quarter.
 It’s situated in the heart of the city.
 The area is a medley of pastel-colored buildings and grand colonial-era monuments!
 There’s never any need to wonder what to do in Siem Reap since there are so many beautiful attractions in the area!
 It also boasts excellent transport connections to Angkor Wat.

 Best Hostel in Siem Reap – Lub d Siem Reap